enter-haken/memories/memories/remote.md

 * no core working time
   * people agree on what needs to be done, not when
   * this can lead to a fragmented workday

+# social components

+Working remotely is no problem with the rigoht processes and tools .

+It is more interesting, what is happening to us over time, not meeting someone in person.

+Before the pandemic starts, you went to work, power on your workstation and grap some coffee or so.
+When the first colleagues arrived, we usually did some small talk, or talk about today.

+How to achieve this remotely?